B. 'Knightii' - Double White - PREORDER FOR APRIL

 THIS PRODUCT IS AVAILABLE FOR PRE-ORDER FOR DELIVERY IN APRIL 2021.

 Brugmansia sold well rooted in a 11cm pot at a smaller height of 15-25cm secured in a pre-made bespoke box.
 The plant is secured and anchored in the box, labeled and the pot is presented in a natural hessian bag.
-Well established rooted cutting, flowering medium/large double white flowers of candida origin.
+Rooted cutting, flowering medium/large double white flowers of candida origin.
 Candida is hybrid of B.Versicolor and B.Aurea.
 Brugmansia Knightii, a medium double flowering candida, originally grown by William Knight (UK) in 1843.
 It has since no doubtely been cultivated to a variant of this with possibly some cubensis quality but predominately candida.
 Fragrance is a subtle sweetly scented aroma which has a beautiful smell in the evenings.
 Flowers are large 20-25cm long and a breadth of 15-20cm, absolutely stunning.
 It is a perennial woody shrub-like tree.
 It can grow up to 30 feet (9 meters) tall, with long thin oval shaped leaves which can grow up to 16 inches (40 cm) long and 6 inches (15 cm) wide.
 The flowers are up to 9 inches (23 cm) long, narrow and trumpet shaped, and white in color.
 They are especially noted for their strong aromatic fragrance at night.
+Flowers: June to October

 Position: Part-Shade to avoid drying out

 Water: Kept in moist well drained soil, do not allow to fully dry out.

 Feeding: High Potash feed every other day in the growing season (Spring to Autumn)